ADHD Diet For Kids: Foods To Eat & Avoid 2023

 Three servings of dairy foods daily can help your child meet their daily calcium requirements and provide essential amino acids (protein-building blocks), which may improve ADHD symptoms.

-Some studies have found the primary protein casein[12] found in milk may both improve and worsen ADHD symptoms, depending on the individual.
+Some studies have found the primary protein casein[11] found in milk may both improve and worsen ADHD symptoms, depending on the individual.
+Casein-free diets are currently being used in research studies on alleviating ADHD symptoms in children.
 Cheese, milk, and yogurt are healthy foods in this category.

 You must observe how milk affects your child’s behavior early to detect any negative effects.